 - Inconsistent billing records

 Workers’ compensation benefits both employers and employees.
-For employers, you will be saved from massive expenses if your employees get injured in the workplace.
+Employers, you can avoid massive expenses if your employees get injured in the workplace.
 It will also save you from lawsuits from disgruntled ill or injured employees.

-Workers or employees on the other hand will have peace of mind knowing that they will be compensated if they are injured or taken ill on the job.
+Workers or employees on the other hand will have peace of mind knowing that they can get compensation if they are injured or taken ill on the job.
 Accidents happen and you will never know when.
 With workers’ compensation, you will receive benefits that can help you during the recovery process.

 Employers naturally want to save on insurance premiums if they can.
-There are several ways to do this while still making sure that employees are well protected with workers’ compensation.
+There are several ways to do this while still making sure that employees are with protection if they have workers’ compensation.
 Here are some tips to save money on premiums:

 - Have a safety program at the workplace.
 Document them and post them in visible areas for all workers to see.
 Do safety training regularly.
 Ensure that all employees know how to handle emergencies and do first aid basics.